Steps to Find a Clinical Trial

 If you need help with your search, you can call, email, or chat with one of our trained information specialists.
 They will need to know details about your cancer, so have your Cancer Details Checklist ready.

-In addition to NCI's list of cancer clinical trials, you may want to check a few other trial lists.
+In addition to NCI's list of cancer clinical trials, you may want to check a few other lists.

 ClinicalTrials.gov, which is part of the National Library of Medicine, lists clinical trials for cancer and many other diseases and conditions.
-It contains trials that are in NCI's list of cancer trials as well as trials sponsored by pharmaceutical or biotech companies that may not be on NCI's list.
+It contains trials that are on NCI's list of cancer trials as well as trials sponsored by pharmaceutical or biotech companies that may not be on NCI's list.